 (flying candidates to the nearest field office); inconsistent and sometimes irrelevant interview panels as the successful candidate wouldn’t necessarily be reporting to those in the panel but only interviewed by them as they were closest to the candidate’s current location, not to mention the time involved for all parties.

-Another big issue with overseas recruitment was the ‘Dublin send us these people’ feedback from the field where the teams and hiring managers on the ground had never met/seen the faces of new colleagues before they started.
+Another big issue with overseas recruitment was the ‘Dublin send us these people’ feedback from the field where the hiring managers on the ground had not been involved in the decision-making process.
 In 2011, the then Head of ICT of Concern introduced Sonru video interviewing as a potential solution to these challenges.

 Reduced Recruitment Time